zclaytor/kiauhoku/README.md

 ## How it works

 We start with output evolution tracks from your favorite stellar modeling software.
-For YREC, these are the \*.out files.
+For `rotevol` output, these are the \*.out files.
 Each \*.out file has, for one specific initial metallicity and alpha-abundance, a series of evolution tracks for a range of initial masses.
-The grid included with `kiauhoku` has eight \*.out files, corresponding to
+The default grid for `kiauhoku` has eight \*.out files, corresponding to
 [M/H] ~ [-1.0, -0.5, 0.0, 0.5] and
 [alpha/M] ~ [0.0, 0.4].
 Each file contains 171 evolution tracks for 0.30 <= M/Msun <= 2.00 in steps of 0.01\*Msun.